 Data-driven approach for a new bike shelter on campus - presentation by Pranjali Shah (MUP-1)

-Bike Registration
+Bike Registration:

-Recovery
+According to the University Bicycle Ordinance, bicycle registration is mandatory for all bicycles parked or operated on campus and owned by students, staff, faculty, University departments, community members and bike share vendors.
+Each bicycle owner must register his/her bicycle(s) and obtain a Registration Tag (529 Shield) for the registered bicycle from one of the Shield pick-up locations (listed at the bottom of this page).
+If there is a change in ownership, the new owner must register the bicycle again.

+Recovery: This can be

-Theft information
+Theft information:

 iCAP Portal –

 Like any large community with many bicycles, bike theft is a problem in Champaign-Urbana.
 Bike theft is a real barrier that prevents theft victims from riding bicycles, and discourages others from bringing high-quality bicycles to campus.
 The University aims to reduce bike thefts on campus by providing better, more secure bicycle parking and storage facilities, a more robust bicycle registration system, and by working with local police enforcement, bicycle shops, and community groups to identify theft deterrents on campus.